jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

       - Full lifecycle protection: privacy should be achieved before, during and after a transaction; part of this is securely disposing of data when it is no longer needed
       - Visibility, transparency, open: publish the requirements and goals; audit them and publish the findings
       - Respect, user-centric: involve end users, providing the right amount of information for them to make informed decisions about their data

-- 3.1.10 Trust but verify
-  - **Trust but verify**: based on a Russian proverb, and no longer sufficient; it's the traditional approach of trusting subjects and devices within a company's security perimeter automatically, leaving an org vulnerable to insider attacks and providing intruders the ability to easily perform lateral movement
-- 3.1.11 Shared responsibility
+- 3.1.10 Shared responsibility
-  - **Shared responsibility**: the security design principle that indicates that organizations do not operate in isolation
+  - **Shared responsibility**: the security design principle that organizations do not operate in isolation
     - Everyone in an organization has some level of security responsibility
     - The job of the CISO and security team is to establish & maintain security
     - The job of regular employees to perform their tasks within the confines of security